citrontruc/personal-notes/c-sharp/96DesignPatterns.md

 builder.Services.AddSingleton<AlbumParameters, AlbumParameters>();
 ```

-## Dependency Injection are your friend!!!
+## Dependency Injection are your friend

 There is a microsoft library to which you can register your services.
 You can then ask a ServiceCollection to resolve services for you.
 You will reuse all the services.